Panama City's Convenient Beach Getaways

 Gourmet Dining: Vista Mar Resort community has a seaside gourmet restaurant called Terrazas del Mar run by one of Panama’s best French chefs, with elegant decor and beautiful views of the ocean.
 Local Seafood is a specialty.

-Great Views and Seafood: Pipa's Restaurant and Bar on Playa Blanca is right on the beach near the the Decameron Resort.
-Alse nearby is the excellent La Fogata.
+Great Views and Seafood: Pipa’s Restaurant and Bar on Playa Blanca is right on the beach near the Decameron Resort.
+Also nearby is the exceptional La Fogata.

-Los Camisones, near Santa Clara, is a Panamanian favorite with an extensive seafood and Panamanian menu.
+Los Camisones, near Santa Clara, is a Panamanian favorite with extensive seafood and a Panamanian menu.
 Popular dishes include the Galician octopus and the jumbo prawns.

-If you are looking for a a tasty snack, the "Quesos Chela" Bakery is about 40 minutes outside Panama City and has some of the best empanadas and chicha, fresh juice, in the country.
-Be sure to try the cheese empanadas which are made with the eatery's own home-made cheese.
+If you are looking for a tasty snack, the “Quesos Chela” Bakery is about 40 minutes outside Panama City and has some of the best empanadas and chicha, fresh juice, in the country.
+Be sure to try the cheese empanadas which are made with the eatery’s own homemade cheese.

 What To Do

 Most popular beach areas:

 One of the best things about Panama City is you can get to the beach in 15 minutes to 1.5 hours.
 Beachside Playa Bonita Intercontinental and the Westin resorts are just 15 minutes from downtown.
 Their beaches are open only to guests.

 1.5 hours from Panama City is Panama’s Riviera, which is perfect for a day trip or a vacation at the beach.